|Getting Started and Installation||Training||Tutorial||Guidelines and Examples|

 - Graphics files - xxxx.DXF and xxxx.scg file.
 These are always in pairs, the .scg file is used to load the .dxf into SysCAD.
-In Build139 and later, these are stored in sub folder \DocsGraphics.
+From Build 139, these are stored in sub folder \DocsGraphics.

 - Trend and Trend with Controls files - xxxx.trn or xxxx.trc file.
-In Build139 and later, these are stored in sub folder \DocsTrend.
+From Build 139, these are stored in sub folder \DocsTrend.

 - TagList files - xxxx.lst file.
-This is available in Build139 and later, these are stored in sub folder \DocsTagList.
+Available from Build 139.
+These are stored in sub folder \DocsTagList.

 - Control files - stored in sub folder \Controls.
 This is optional, used to store .pgm and .mp files used by general controller and model procedure files.

 - Reaction files - stored in sub folder \Reactions.
 This is optional, used to store .rct files

 - Report Files - stored in sub folder \Reports.
 This is optional, used to store SysCAD reports.

 - Print Files - stored in sub folder \Print.
 This is optional, created when Print Multiple PDF command is used.

 - Exported Symbols Files - stored in sub folder \Symbols.
 This is optional, created when Export All Symbols command is used.

 - Backup files - Backup.CfgFiles.2.zip and Backup.RmtFiles.zip.
 Used to store a copy of the cfgfiles and any remote files used by the project.